 Attendance

 The list of participants in the JCT-VC meeting can be found in Annex B of this report.
-It was generated by
+It was generated from the records of the Zoom teleconferencing system that was used to operate the meeting.

 The meeting was open to those qualified to participate either in ITU-T WP3/16 or ISO/IEC JTC 1/SC 29/WG 11 (including experts who had been personally invited by the Chairs as permitted by ITU-T or ISO/IEC policies).